shahid21st/mail-server/README.md

 ```

 ## Known issues
-* API keys are included in the repo, ideally it should be externalised into environment config files
 * In the provided API contract/user input, only `To` field is validated
 * Error reporting in case of non 200 status code is not extensive, but I think adequate in terms of error received from the mail service providers
 * Data loss possibility in case of both mail service providers are down as the logic only allows failover from primary to secondary but not vice-versa